Stajgar/retro-weather-app/README.md

 ## Design

-Retro Weather App is inspired by vintage-looking, 90's Windows themed background and animated weather icons giving it retro vibe.
+Retro Weather App is inspired by 90's Windows style.
+Vintage-looking background and animated weather icons are giving the project a retro vibe.

 ## Live demo